Will my Solar Power System work during a Power Blackout?

 Solar Batteries are in high demand and battery storage prices are reducing significantly.
 The question is will your solar and battery system pay for itself before the battery warranty or life cycle ends?
 The answer to this is dependent not just on how much power you use but also the time of day you use your power.
 Solar Victoria is currently offering a $4174 battery subsidy in selected area.

 To help us understand if batteries are worth it for you, Contact us today to speak to one of our technical solar advisers.

 What is a Feed-In-Tariff (FiT)?

-A Feed-In-Tariff is the rate that your electricity retailer will pay you for the electricity that your solar system generates which is not used in your house, and is fed back into the grid.
-(See above)
+A Feed-In-Tariff is a rate that your electricity retailer will pay you for the electricity that your solar system generates which is not used in your house and is fed back into the grid.